Every Business Owner Exits Eventually

 That gap is where the damage happens.

-The work required to truly maximize the value of what you have built, entity structure, clean financials, management depth, tax strategy, wealth architecture, takes years.
+The work required to truly maximize the value of what you have built takes years.
 The trigger to start that work often arrives weeks before a letter of intent.
 By the time your attorney and CPA are in the room, the moves that would have mattered most are already off the table.

 70%of family businesses do not survive past the founder